Chairperson: Harry Minniear

 Department Office: Myers Technology Center, room 216A

 Web site: http://aviation.indstate.edu/

 The Department of Aviation Technology prepares students for careers in the aviation industry.
 Students may elect baccalaureate degrees offered in professional aviation flight technology or aviation management.
-An aviation technology minor is available for students interested in aviation as an adjunct to a major.
+An aviation technology minor is available for students interested in aviation as an adjunct to a major, and the department also offers an unmanned systems minor.
 Students must pass each aviation course in the major with a grade of C or higher.

 Students enrolled in flight courses pay flight and seminar course fees which are in addition to regularly scheduled course fees listed earlier in this Catalog.
 The seminar fee schedule is available in the department.

 The Department of Aviation Technology recommends that all students seeking a degree in the Professional Aviation Flight Technology Program complete as a minimum a FAA Class II flight physical examination with a physician in their local area prior to coming to campus for classes.
 However, if students cannot complete a flight physical examination prior to beginning classes the following policy is in effect: all pilot applicants must pass a FAA Class II flight physical examination prior to starting the third week of classes.

 The Aviation Management Program is designed for students seeking careers in the air traffic control, airport or airline operations, or supervision in the aviation industry.
 Graduates are qualified for positions in airport and air carrier operations, airport service industries, aircraft sales, passenger services, and aircraft operations.
 Students select from one of three areas of concentrations that will be noted on the official University transcript upon graduation.